mariolukas/FabScanPi-Server/docs/hardware.md

 #Connecting the Lasers
 The FabScanPi HAT provides connectors for two lasers.
-But only one laser is supportet until now.
+But only one laser is supported until now.
 Connect your laser to the connectors labeled with ...

 ![drawing_450](images/laser_connection.jpg)